Pro1eternity/YOLOv10-Waste-Detection/README.md

 # YOLOv10-Waste-Detection
-The datasets and the codes will be updated sooner.
+The datasets and the codes will be updated later.